Author: Jaye Kelly-Johnston

 Accessibility and convenience

 One of the clearest benefits of telehealth addiction recovery is improved access.
-Teletherapy can eliminate travel time, reduce missed appointments, and provide support outside traditional clinic hours.
-A person in a remote county can connect with a specialist in a nearby city or across the country — expanding the available clinician pool and reducing waitlists.
+Teletherapy can remove travel time, reduce missed appointments, and offer support outside traditional clinic hours.
+A person in a remote county can connect with a specialist in a nearby city.
+They can also connect with a specialist across the country.
+This expands the available clinician pool and reduces waitlists.

 LSI terms: remote counseling, digital therapy, mHealth, telemedicine for addiction.